dtribose/SimpleML/README.md

 ## Lesson-02
 A slightly more complicated problem for ML, fitting the MNIST handwriting date.
-We'll demonstrate with 2 different model architectures, as well as begin to comment on overfitting, reglarization, and normalization
+We'll demonstrate with 2 different model architectures, as well as begin to comment on overfitting, reglarization, and normalization.
 The notebook in lesson-02 can be run by clicking on the following button:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/dtribose/SimpleML/main?labpath=lesson-02%2FLesson-02%20(MNIST).ipynb)